The Last Castle: Plot

 After ordering a response, Winter discovers the letter was a bluff Irwin used to gain intelligence on how the guards would react during an actual uprising.
 Winter offers to transfer Irwin to another prison but Irwin declines.
-An infuriated Winter bribes Yates, an anti-social prisoner, with a reduced sentence to inform about Irwin's plans.
+An infuriated Winter bribes Yates, an asocial prisoner, with a reduced sentence to inform about Irwin's plans.
 Yates tells Winter that Irwin intends to take over the prison, then raise the flag upside down to signal distress.
-Yates steals a U.S. flag from Winter's office, revealing he's on Irwin's side; Winter orders all the prisoners to the yard in an attempt to prevent their plot, but Irwin anticipated this and an uprising commences.
-Using improvised weapons, the prisoners capture an armored vehicle and the prison helicopter, which Yates uses to kill Zamorro.
-The prisoners inform Wheeler's headquarters of the riot, and when he arrives to see the prison under siege, orders the use of live ammunition to put it down.
+Yates steals a U.S. flag from Winter's office, revealing he is on Irwin's side.
+Winter orders the prisoners to the yard in an attempt to prevent their plot, but Irwin anticipated this and an uprising commences.
+Using improvised weapons and a makeshift trebuchet to bombard Winter's office with stones, the prisoners capture an armored vehicle and the prison helicopter, which Yates uses to kill Zamorro.
+The prisoners inform Wheeler's headquarters of the riot, and Winter attempts to regain control by ordering the use of live ammunition.

-Overwhelmed by the guards, Winter orders the men to surrender or the sharpshooters will fire.
+Winter orders the prisoners to surrender or the sharpshooters will fire.
 Irwin orders them to give up and lie face down.
-Winter demands Irwin return his flag, but saying "It's not your flag" he carries it to the flagpole.
+Winter demands Irwin return his flag, but saying "It's not your flag" Irwin carries it to the flagpole.
 Winter again instructs Irwin "You will not raise that flag upside down" and orders the sharpshooters to fire.
-They refuse and Winter shoots him in the back.
-Dying, Irwin raises the flag.
-Captain Peretz places Winter under arrest and the prisoners salute the flag, which Irwin raised right-side-up.
+They refuse, so Winter shoots Irwin in the back.
+Dying from his wound, Irwin raises the flag.
+Captain Peretz arrests Winters and the prisoners salute the flag, which Irwin raised right-side-up.
 The flag flies above the prison's walls as Wheeler arrives.
-Winter is led away in handcuffs.
+Winter is taken away in handcuffs.
 The inmates build a new wall as a memorial to their fallen comrades, which includes the names of Aguilar and Irwin.